Tyne and Wear Metro

 On the southern end of Longsands beach, Tynemouth, there is a derelict outdoor pool that is the subject of a community-led plan to bring it back to use, as a heated outdoor pool and new building containing changing rooms, restaurant and event space.
 Find out more at their website here.

 The site is a 30 minute walk from my house, and I’d love to see the project succeed.
-So last autumn I suggested building a Lego model of the proposed plans, which it should be said at this stage are little more than sketches and ideas.
-They jumped at the chance and the resulting model is now being used by the campaign to raise awareness of the project.
+So in late 2015 I suggested building a Lego model of the proposed plans.
+They loved the idea and the resulting model is now being used by the campaign to raise awareness of the project.

 Maggie’s Centre, Freeman Hospital – summer 2015